darias08/SIEM-Tool-Chronicle-Project/README.md

 </p>

 <p align="center">

-  I identified that this domain does contain 1 malicious attribute.
+  From the dashboard, there is a `VT` label that means the total virus this domain has. **VT** stands for (Virus Total) and is a third-party company that verifies if a domain, file, or URL has any malicious virus inside.
+As you can see here there is 1 malicious virus in this domain.
 <br/>

   ![image](https://github.com/darias08/SIEM-Tool-Chronicle-Project/assets/58616895/852f6f0c-e5aa-44e3-936b-07d28a56da5c)